WhitelistVideo

 Android App Instructions: How to Hide Channels

-Method 1: From Any Video
+Method 1: From the Feed

-1. Open the YouTube app on your Android phone or tablet
+1. Open the YouTube app.

-4. Select "Don't recommend channel"
+4. Select "Don't recommend channel."

 Method 2: From the Channel Page

-2. Tap the three vertical dots in the top right corner
+2. Tap the three dots in the top right corner.

-3. Select "Don't recommend channel"
+3. Select "Don't recommend channel."

-2. Go to Settings > General
+2. Go to Settings > General.

-3. Scroll to find "Clear 'Don't recommend channel' preferences"
+3. Find "Clear 'Don't recommend channel' preferences."

 iOS App Instructions: How to Hide Channels on iPhone/iPad